SteveBarnett/Remixing/_thinking/strugferring.md

 The book "Why Buddhism Is True" talks about this from a Natural Selection angle.
 Natural Selection's "design goals" are to focus first on goals bringing pleasure, and that pleasure shouldn't last forever.

+In "No Mud, No Lotus" Thich Nhat Hanh says that suffering and happiness are not separate.
+Where there is no suffering, there can be no happiness, and vice versa.

 ## Struggle

 Growth requires energy.
 Any gap between a current state and a desired state requires change, action.
 That often involves some kind of struggle.